-(with dill cream cheese, lettuce and red onion)
+How to make these Norwegian smoked salmon wraps, with dill cream cheese, lettuce and red onion.

-Serves 3 for lunch, 6-10 as a party appetizer
+This deliciously simple recipe serves three people for lunch, or 6-10 as a party appetiser.

 If you don’t like smoked salmon, you can substitute smoked trout – another Norwegian specialty – or use fenalår (dry-cured leg of lamb) as an alternative.